 Skip the Other Browsers

 As on Apple’s iOS, some developers have chosen to make their own browsers by providing a different interface around the Internet Explorer web-page-rendering engine.
 Microsoft’s Windows Store policies prohibited this when Windows 8 was released, but this rule appears to have been removed.
-Nevertheless, while there are many other browsers in the Windows Store — UC Browser HD, for example — none of them stand out.
+Nevertheless, while there are many other browsers in the Windows Store, none of them stand out.
 They render web pages using the same engine Internet Explorer 11 uses and have similar interfaces.
 We don’t see any reason to choose them over the other browsers here yet.

 If you don’t have a favorite browser, you’ll probably want to use Internet Explorer as Microsoft put a lot of effort into making it work well on touch-based Windows 8 devices.
 If you already use Firefox or Chrome and want your Firefox browser data or Chrome apps and add-ons, Firefox and Chrome are both solid alternatives.